nglaeser/crypto-glossary/docs/Cryptographic-Primitives/encryption.md

 **Circular security**
 : Usually, our security definitions say nothing about what happens when we encrypt _the secret key itself_ with the encryption scheme.
 If a scheme is circular secure, it is secure even when the message is (a function of) the secret key.
 This is also called **key-dependent message security**.

-**CPA security**
+### CPA security
-: Secure against chosen plaintext attacks (CPA).
-Again, this is indistinguishability-based, so the more specific name is IND-CPA security.
-This is equivalent to **semantic security** (semantic security &rArr; IND-CPA and IND-CPA &rArr; semantic security, so semantic security &iff; IND-CPA).
+Secure against chosen plaintext attacks (CPA).
+The indistinguishability-based notion of CPA-security is IND-CPA security.
+IND-CPA is equivalent to **semantic security** (semantic security &rArr; IND-CPA and IND-CPA &rArr; semantic security, so semantic security &iff; IND-CPA).

 !!! info "IND-CPA game"